 Self-Reflection

-Taking time to reflect on one’s communication style can help identify strengths and weaknesses.
-Partners can consider how they express themselves and how they react to their partner’s communication.
+Taking time to reflect on one's communication style can help identify strengths and weaknesses.
+Partners can consider how they express themselves and how they react to their partner's communication.
+Ask yourself: “Do I often interrupt?
+Do I tend to withdraw when stressed?
+What triggers my defensiveness?”
+Self-awareness is the foundation of change.

 Journaling

 Keeping a journal of interactions can illuminate patterns over time.
 Couples can note recurring themes, triggers, and responses that arise during conversations.
+Writing down the details of a disagreement — what was said, how each partner felt, and the outcome — can reveal unconscious scripts that repeat.

 Couples Therapy

 Engaging in couples therapy can provide a safe environment to explore communication patterns.
 A trained therapist can help identify issues and offer strategies for improvement.
+Modalities such as Emotionally Focused Therapy (EFT) and the Gottman Method are specifically designed to restructure negative patterns and build secure attachment.

 Feedback from Partners

 Openly discussing communication styles with each other can provide valuable insights.
 Partners can share their perceptions and feelings about how they communicate, fostering understanding and growth.
+This requires vulnerability and a commitment to non-defensive listening.

 The Effects of Communication Patterns